 I am a wife and a mother.
 I love Yorkshire Tea, fantasy novels and sponge cake (ideally all at the same time!).
 I live

-peacefully chaotically with my husband, my son and an unhealthy amount of knick-knacks in a small terraced house on the rugged edge between Yorkshire and Derbyshire.
+peacefully chaotically with my husband, my son on the rugged edge between Yorkshire and Derbyshire.

 And I am looking forward to meeting you.